 In the natural gas industry, a altered Raspberry Pi was discovered inside a peripheral hardware device.
 A Microsoft mouse had been hiding the Raspberry Pi module, remaining hidden within the environment for months.

 The module programmed the Raspberry Pi to execute a PowerShell script, constructing and activating a concealed communication channel through the wireless interface.
-This allowed it to bypass the air-gapped environment and exfiltrate highly sensitive data.
+This allowed it to bypass the air-gapped environment and exfiltrate highly sensitive data, facilitating a security breach.

 Peripheral Hardware: Raspberry Pi Detection

 Sepio detected the Raspberry Pi attack tool by collecting Physical Layer (L1) information on the endpoint which determined the presence of the manipulated peripheral hardware device.
-The Physical Layer Visibility provided information on which endpoint machine the device was connected.
-Which accelerated the investigation.
+This physical layer visibility provided insights into which endpoint machine the device was connected to, accelerating the investigation and mitigation of the security intrusion.

 Enterprises face the challenge of accurately gaining visibility into hardware assets, particularly in today’s complex IT/OT/IoT landscape.
 To tackle this issue, one must achieve comprehensive visibility into their hardware assets, irrespective of their characteristics and the connection interface used by potential attackers.